gdotdesign/elm-ui/Readme.md

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/elmui.svg)](https://saucelabs.com/u/elmui)

 ## Implemented Componets
-All components **business logic** is written completely in Elm (while using the minimum **Native** bindings possible).
+All of the components **business logic** is written completely in Elm (while using the minimum **Native** bindings possible).

 Interactive components so far:
 - [x] Ui.App - The base for a web or mobile application
-- [x] Ui.Button - Basic button component with sizes
+- [x] Ui.Button - Basic button component with different sizes and styles
 - [x] Ui.Calendar - A calendar component (orignially for the date picker)
 - [x] Ui.Checkbox - Basic checkobx with three variations (checkbox, toggle, radio)
 - [x] Ui.Chooser - A searchable, customizable select box with lots of features
 - [x] Ui.ColorPanel - An interface for manipulating a **hue**, **saturation** and **value** properties of a color
 - [x] Ui.ColorPicker - An input for selecting a color with a color panel
-- [x] Ui.Container - A flexbox container for layouts
 - [x] Ui.DatePicker - A date picker component using a calendar
-- [x] Ui.IconButton - A button with an icon on the left or right side
 - [x] Ui.Image - An image that fades when loaded
+- [x] Ui.DropdownMenu - A dropdown menu that is always visible on the screen
 - [x] Ui.InplaceInput - An input that can be edited in place (display and form view with a save button)
 - [x] Ui.Input - Basic input component
 - [x] Ui.Modal - A base for modal dialogs